phaserjs/phaser/README.md

 * Added Group.length property.
 * Added explicit x/y attributes to Phaser.Text to make it work with the camera system (thanks cocoademon).
 * Fixed issue stopping multiple animations from playing, only the most recent would play (frames array was being overwritten, thanks Legrandk)
+* Updated Debug.renderSpriteBounds() so it doesn't use the deprecated Sprite.worldView any more (thanks MikeMnD)
+* Added 2 new properties to the Text object: Text.text and Text.style, both are getter/setters and don't flag dirty unless changed, so safe for core loop use.
+* Removed the exists check from Group.callAll, it now runs on all children (as the name implies)
+* Added Group.callAllExists - you can now call a function on all children who have exists = the provided boolean.
+* Finished off the Breakout example game - now fully playable, proper rebound, scoring, lives, etc.
+* Removed Group.sort dummy entry until it's working.
+* Removed ArcadePhysics.postUpdate.
+* Updated Sprite.update to set renderable to false when the object goes out of Camera, not 'visible' false, otherwise it stops the transform being updated by Pixi.
+* BUG: There is a known issue where the wrong rect coordinates are given to the QuadTree if the Sprite is a child of a Group or another Sprite which has an x/y offset.

 Version 1.0.4 (September 18th 2013)